Specific Heats for Quantum BTZ Black Holes in Extended Thermodynamics: The Quantum BTZ Black Hole

 Crucially, to interpret this expression correctly, we must still restrict ourselves to values of $\nu$ and~$z$ which lie on an isochor.
-This entails fixing $V$ in equation~(\ref{qV}) and then solving for, say,~$\nu$, resulting in a curve $\nu_V (z)$.
+This entails fixing $V$ in equation~(\ref{qV}) and then solving for, say,~$\nu$, resulting in a curve $\nu=\nu (z)$.
 Unfortunately, for arbitrary fixed $V$, the resulting polynomial cannot usually be solved analytically as it is of too high degree.
 Numerical explorations were employed for such cases.
 However, in the case of the critical isochor, $V_c{=}0$, the situation simplifies somewhat, since the coordinates lying on that isochor satisfy the relation $-2+\nu^2+3\nu^3 z^3+\nu z(\nu^2-4)+\nu^4 z^4=0$, which can be solved for $\nu=\nu(z)$.
-The result is not particularly illuminating, and thus we will omit it.
-Note that if one computes $T(\nu_V (z),z)$, {\it i.e.,} the temperatures at fixed $V=0$, and then takes the limit as~$z$ tends to infinity, the result is a finite temperature.
-That is to say, while one of the branches starts at $T=0$, the second branch terminates (as $z$ increases) at some $T_{\rm min}\simeq{0.0408}$ and never reaches zero.
+The result is not particularly illuminating, and thus we will omit it, however, its analysis allows us to exactly calculate an important feature of $C_{V_c}(T)$.
+Note that if one computes $T(\nu (z),z)$, {\it i.e.,} the temperatures at fixed $V=0$, and then takes the limit as~$z$ tends to infinity, the result is a finite temperature.
+That is to say, restricting ourselves to the critical isochor, while one of the branches of $C_V$ starts at $T=0$, the second branch terminates (as $z$ increases) at some $T_{\rm min}>0$.
+The exact result is very bulky, so we state it in Appendix \ref{appendixTmin}, but we can approximate it as $T_{\rm min}\simeq{0.0408}$.
+This pattern holds in general for different fixed $V$.
+Further, at each fixed $V$, the two branches of $C_V(T)$ diverge at some $T_{\rm div}$.
+Calculating this exactly is very difficult, but we can approximate ir in the case of $V_c$ as $T_{\rm div}\simeq{0.1355}$.
+See figure \ref{fig:CVatVcritandothers}.

-These two branches of the isochoric curves will yield corresponding branches of $C_V(T)$, with the branch of the isochor with smaller values of $z$ corresponding to the branch of the $C_V$ plot that diverges to minus infinity (see figure~\ref{fig:CVatVcritandothers}).
+A careful observation of isochors and isotherms in the $(\nu,z)$ phase space reveals that the two branches of the isochoric curves don't map exclusively onto the two branches of $C_V(T)$ (see figure~\ref{fig:CVatVcritandothers}).
+The reason for this is that the isothermal curves can sometimes intersect a given isochor branch twice.
+This complicates the analysis, and we leave a more in-depth exploration of the consequences of this feature to future work.